ShellStack/social-bot-hook/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin acts as a hook for social bot SaaS platform for content automation sharing.
+This plugin acts as a hook for social bot SaaS platform for content automation sharing[Under development].
 == Description ==
 Socialbot is upcoming SaaS platform for content sharing.
 This plugin helps us to retrieve random posts from the Wordpress and expose it as JSON output using Wordpress in-built REST API feature.
 == Installation ==